 If the team is in the process of charting a new course, check out our:

 If your team needs to improve its ability to cope with a fast paced environment, our surprisingly affordable polo teambuilding sessions would fit the bill.

-Selecting Your Teams
+7. Select Your Teams

 There are a number of factors that you should take into account when you select your teams:

 - mix organizational levels

 - form team based on learning styles (inventories can help)

 - give team members who don't get along with each other an opportunity to work together

 - give the newer or more inexperienced members of your team an opportunity to serve as team leaders